juntao/arenztopia/content/essential_info.md

 Olb City is the second-largest city in Arenztopia, with 1.75 million residents.
 It is known for its architecture, industry, and science.
 It's the capital of the Old Region.
 Natania City is a satellite city of Olb City.
 There's nothing really special about it.
 Noi City is the sister city of Olb City and is home to much contemporary art and architecture.
+Choran City was the capital city of the newly annexed Republic of Modinau.
+It has a large port and narrow streets; it's a very beautiful city with almost no skyscrapers.
+Salnez is a charming fishing town in the Modinau Region.
+It is known for its beautiful tropical beaches and highly environmentally freindly fishing practices.

 ## Statistics
 Length across, lengthwise: 2,400 miles